 In the past, a lack of agreed-upon guidelines has limited the number of loan modifications that are completed, even in instances where modifications would have been beneficial to all involved.
-Driving the industry towards standardized modifications based on HAMP should help increase the number of modifications.
+HAMP should help increase the number of modifications industry-wide by providing standardized modification guidance to servicers and lenders.